nadpierre/nadpierre/README.md

 ## 🚀 About Me
-I'm a Web Developer with over 4 years of experience of Full Stack and Backend development.
+I'm a junior Data Scientist.
-I'm currently learning Data Science.
+I'm a former Web Developer with over 4 years of experience of Full Stack and Backend development.

 ## 🔗 Links